scruben/extreme-ping-pong/README.md

-# extreme-ping-ponging
+# Extreme ping pong
-A list of alternative versions of ping pong
+A list of alternative versions of ping pong: